apache/incubator-datalab/USER_GUIDE.md

 -   Up time
 -   Analytical tool URL
+-   Git UI tool (ungit)
+-   S3 shared bucket for all users
 -   S3 bucket that has been provisioned for your needs

 To access analytical tool Web UI – you need to configure SOCKS proxy.
 Please follow the steps described on “Read instruction how to create the tunnel” page to configure SOCKS proxy for Windows/MAC/Linux machines.